thegetty/intrometadata/source/glossary.html.md

 heading

-<span class="Helv-Lt-Std-LT-Cond-Ital">Also</span> called a <span class="Helv-Lt-Std-Bold-Cond">label</span><span class="Strong">.</span> A string of words comprising a term combined with other information that serves to modify, disambiguate, amplify, or create a context for the main term in displays. <span class="Helv-Lt-Std-LT-Cond-Ital">See also </span><span class="Helv-Lt-Std-Bold-Cond">authority heading</span>.
+Also called a <span class="Helv-Lt-Std-Bold-Cond">label</span><span class="Strong">.</span> A string of words comprising a term combined with other information that serves to modify, disambiguate, amplify, or create a context for the main term in displays.
+See also <span class="Helv-Lt-Std-Bold-Cond">authority heading</span>.

 hidden web

-<span class="Helv-Lt-Std-LT-Cond-Ital">Also</span> called <span class="Helv-Lt-Std-Bold-Cond">deep web</span> and<span class="Helv-Lt-Std-Bold-Cond"> invisible web</span>.
+Also called <span class="Helv-Lt-Std-Bold-Cond">deep web</span> and<span class="Helv-Lt-Std-Bold-Cond"> invisible web</span>.
 The sum of the web pages that are not accessible to web crawlers, usually because they are either dynamically generated by a user querying a database or are password protected or subscription based.

 hostname

 An identifier for a specific machine on the Internet.
-The hostname identifies not only the machine, but also its subnet and domain—for example, “[www.getty.edu]().” <span class="Helv-Lt-Std-LT-Cond-Ital">See also</span> <span class="Helv-Lt-Std-Bold-Cond">domain name</span>.
+The hostname identifies not only the machine, but also its subnet and domain—for example, “[www.getty.edu]().”
+See also <span class="Helv-Lt-Std-Bold-Cond">domain name</span>.

 HTML (HyperText Markup Language)